monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 There are 3 ways to merge classes:

 * Manually (not recommended)
-* Using the Protege merge tool (not yet released)
 * Using owltools

-Until the Protege merge tool is ready it is preferred to make merge requests using owl tools via Nicole and Sabrina.
-You will need to have Docker installed and running (see instructions [here](https://mondo.readthedocs.io/en/latest/editors-guide/set-up-new-computer/#set-up-docker)).
+To use owl tools  will need to have Docker installed and running (see instructions [here](https://mondo.readthedocs.io/en/latest/editors-guide/set-up-new-computer/#set-up-docker)).
 This should be done in plain text, either csv or tsv.
 Two columns (or optionally 4 columns with labels):

 1. CURIE of class to be obsoleted
 1. CURIE of replacement class